DR NEIL VANZA - SPECIALIST ANAESTHETIST

 • Contact

-Shoulder surgery eg. Rotator cuff repairs, shoulder replacements are most commonly performed under a combination of general and regional anaesthesia (nerve block).
+Shoulder surgeries — including rotator cuff repairs and shoulder replacements — are most commonly performed under a combination of general anaesthesia and a regional nerve block.

-• Minimal/reduced pain upon waking up from general anaesthesia
+• Reduced or minimal pain upon waking from general anaesthesia

-• Lighter general anaesthetic resulting in less drowsiness, nausea and vomiting
+• Lighter general anaesthetic required, resulting in less drowsiness, nausea, or vomiting

 HOME